Our Journey

 Kate Craddock, Artistic Director, GIFT, mother of “Investigator Kit

 For Winter 2021 we produced our first ever main-stage Christmas show, reaching more than 8,500 audience members with Cinderella: the AWESOME truth, in co-production with Polka Theatre, Wimbledon.
-And in spring 2022 we were finally able to create and tour the in-person version of Curious Investigators, reaching over 1,500 in theatres, village halls, libraries and schools.
+We loved that experience and are currently developing a new Christmas show for young audiences.

-Since our formation in 2016, we’ve engaged nearly 22,000 people via our performances, schools’ workshops, and online events.
+Since our formation in 2016, we’ve engaged over 33,000 people live via our performances, workshops, and online events.
 We’ve engaged over sixty scientists and mathematicians as advisors and activity leads.
 More than 100,000 people have heard about our work online, via social media, at a conference or in the press.
 Our work has entertained and delighted – and changed children’s understanding, confidence and ambition.

 Find out more about our impact.